pvkarthikk/subprocess_manager/README.md

 - **operator[]**: Returns a reference to the subprocess with the given name.
 - **terminate**: Terminates all of the subprocesses in the manager.

+## External Libraries
+The subprocess_manager library relies on the following external libraries:

+- **[utest](https://github.com/sheredom/utest.h):** A lightweight unit testing framework used to ensure the reliability and correctness of this project.